pmilan000/capstone/capstoneProjectOverview.md

 ##Initial User stories
 **********************************************

-As an Admin I want to be able to create, edit and delete users As an Admin I want to be able to delete customers that have disconnected service
+As an Admin I want to be able to create, edit and delete customers As an Admin I want to be able to create, edit and delete agents As an Admin I want to be able to search customers and sales agents

-As a Sales agent I want to search for PDFs by customer name, address or account number.
-As a Sales agent I want to be able to review PDFs from customers As a Sales agent I want to be able to create notes/reminders to contact customer As a Sales agent I want to be able to generate an email to the customer As a Sales agent I want to add an Account number to a customer profile.
+As a Sales agent I want to be able to search customers by name, account or division As a Sales agent I want to be able to review PDFs from customers As a Sales agent I want to be able to create notes/reminders to contact customer As a Sales agent I want to be able to generate an email to the customer

-As a customer I want to be able to register and log into the website As a customer I would like to edit my profile with Name, address and phone number.
+As a customer I would like to be able to login the website As a customer I would like to edit my profile with Name, address and phone number.
 As a customer I want to be able to sign and upload PDFs for my account